When you try to run a PowerShell script the following error message is sometimes shown:

 Alternatively, if you want to be able to run scripts freely on your system going forward, use the following command:

-Read the complete feature list here or download the no-risk 30-day fully-functional trial here.
+👉 Check out the full feature list or download your 30-day trial today:

 PowerShell Execution Policies